The Ultimate Guide To Tent Repair & Maintenance

 Leaks may be caused by tears in the fabric of the tent.
 In which case, use the steps above to fix it.

-However, the most common place to get a leak in a tent is on the seams where two pieces of the fabric meet.
-If you notice water coming in through the seams, give them a wipe with alcohol to clean them and then apply seam sealer.
+However, the most commonplace to get a leak in a tent is on the seams where two pieces of the fabric meet.
+If you notice water coming in through the seams, give them a wipe with alcohol or tent cleaner to clean them and then apply seam sealer.

-Most modern tents are coated in a waterproof membrane, and after a while you may find this starts to let water in.
+Most modern tents are coated in a waterproof membrane, and after a while, you may find this starts to let water in.
 Liquids such as detergents can erode the membrane, so be careful if washing clothes near your tent.
-If necessary, you can re-apply the coating using water guard.
+If necessary, you can re-apply the coating using a water guard.

 Fixing broken tent poles